Why is my mattress hot? 6 Important Tips to prevent overheating while sleeping

 #1 – Wear light and breathable sleepwear

-It is the perfect opportunity to let your body breath in your own cozy private space.
+It is the perfect opportunity to let your body breathe in your own cosy private space.

 # 2 – Don’t use a thick foam only mattress

 Like we mentioned above, the heat retaining department is the foam within the mattress.

 If you are a hot sleeper and often sweat while getting to sleep, there is a good chance you will overheat on a foam mattress.

 If you produce a lot of sweat and oil into the foam, it will substantially decrease the durability of the foam.
 (It will lose its support much sooner)

 On the other hand, Innerspring mattresses will be a better option if you tend to overheat at night.